 But this uncertainty of gender doesn't have a negative effect on the world- after all, they have no preconception of a world with binary genders.
 The Gethenians set up kemmerhouses to isolate the behavior from the rest of society.
-The confusion of sex resolves itself in kemmerhouses by shielding society's eyes from the kemmerers,
+The confusion of sex resolves itself in kemmerhouses by shielding society's eyes from the kemmerers.

-At the beginning of the novel, Estraven is-or rather, is characterized as by Genly as-a powerful man, "one of the most powerful men in the country ... lord of a Domain and lord of the Kingdom, a mover of great events" (5).
-While Genly insists on using male pronouns for consistency, there is the strong sense of male-ness by the terran connotation of lords with men, and men with power.
-But during Genly's rescue mission, Estraven becomes almost a couple with

-Genly, resting between maternal and romantic figure.
+But while gender is often an active interaction (i.e., going into kemmer with someone else), it affects society in a more powerful way passively.
+At the beginning of the novel, Estraven is- or rather, is characterized by Genly as- a powerful man, "one of the most powerful men in the country ... lord of a Domain and lord of the Kingdom, a mover of great events" (5).
+While Genly insists on using male pronouns for consistency, there is the strong sense of male-ness by the Terran connotation of lords with men, and men with power.
+But during Genly's rescue mission, Estraven becomes Genly's partner, resting between maternal and romantic figure.
+He grows into a relationship, responding to Genly's dominating male-ness.
 Genly, however, remains a man biologically (as dictated by nature) and in his mindset.
-Estraven's gender here is a response to his relationship with Genly.

-Usually, the call, the invocation of such a response, would be another Gethenian going into kemmer, but Genly's pervertedness is a constant signal.
-Undoubtedly this makes many Gethenian feel very uncomfortable around him; for them, it is unnatural to sustain high levels of one gender or the other.
+Usually, the call, the invocation of such a response, would be another Gethenian going into kemmer, but Genly's "pervertedness" is a constant signal.
+Terrans have only the arrogant signal of one gender or another, and never listen to or for a response.
+Undoubtedly this makes many Gethenians feel very uncomfortable around him; it is unnatural for them to be able to sustain high levels of one gender or the other and to ignore the sexual needs of others.